min69u/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## What is the hardest part about sky diving?
+The ground.